The Holberg Debate 2017: Propaganda, Facts and Fake News

 Call it propaganda, fake news, bias or distorted facts—manipulation of information may have vast implications for people trying to make sense of the world.
 While politicians and media actors accuse each other of undermining the truth and stirring up the public’s emotions with questionable assertions, it is often unclear whose interests lie behind the narratives and whether or not the news are truthful descriptions.

 In many countries, even the less subtle forms of propaganda will often be an accepted part of everyday life.
 Yet, even in Europe and the US, the War of Information now seems to be escalating beyond what we have previously seen.
 “All wars always produce phony atrocity stories – along with real atrocities,” writes journalist Patrick Cockburn, “But in the Syrian case fabricated news and one-sided reporting have taken over the news agenda to a degree probably not seen since the First World War.”

 Add to this the chaotic world of social media and online news outlets, where it is hard to know whom to trust, particularly when we know that both state actors and private interests are working continuously to promote narratives that work to their own advantage.

 The Holberg Debate 2017 seeks to explore various aspects of propaganda and distorted information in the news and social media, including:

-• Are the bombs that have fallen over countries such as Syria, Iraq, Afghanistan, Libya, Yemen and Pakistan part of great humanitarian projects, or are there ulterior motives that the media either wilfully obscure or are manipulated into distorting?
+- Are the bombs that have fallen over countries such as Syria, Iraq, Afghanistan, Libya, Yemen and Pakistan part of great humanitarian projects, or are there ulterior motives that the media either willfully obscure or are manipulated into distorting?